juwiragiye/juwiragiye/README.md

 ## Inspirations
 Here are some of the people who inspire me in the tech industry:
+- 🇧🇮 Pierre Nkurunziza, former President of Burundi, known for his leadership and political impact.
 - 👨‍💻 Andrej Karpathy, Director of AI at Tesla (2017-2022) and co-creator of the Convolutional Neural Network
 - 🎙️ Lex Fridman, AI researcher and host of the Lex Fridman Podcast
 - 🚀 Jeremy Howard, founder of fast.ai and contributor to the development of PyTorch